OWASP/owasp.github.io/pages/supporters/jobpostings.md

 ---

-Click a logo to go to our sponsor's listed jobs
+Click a logo to go to our Corporate Supporter's listed career opportunities.

 {% assign supporters = site.data.corp_members | sort: 'sortname' %}
 {% for supporter in supporters %}